Data lakes vs. data warehouses: choosing the right architecture

 When to Use a Data Warehouse

-• Historical Analysis: Optimized for analyzing time-series data and identifying trends over time.
+• Historical Trends: Optimized for time-series analysis.

 “Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.” — Geoffrey Moore